-The Agency aimed at a close cooperation with ESMA already prior to the entry into force of REMIT and at the formalisation of this cooperation.
-REMIT requires a close cooperation between the Agency, ESMA and national financial market authorities due to the numerous interactions between REMIT and EU financial market legislation.
-The purpose of the Agency's MoU with ESMA is to set out the procedures that the Agency and ESMA intend to follow in their cooperation, and is not intended to create any additional obligations or to replace or amend existing legislation.
+The Agency already aimed to work closely with ESMA before REMIT entered into force and when this cooperation was formalised.
+REMIT requires close cooperation between the Agency, ESMA and national financial market authorities because of the numerous interactions between REMIT and EU financial market legislation.
+The purpose of the Agency's MoU with ESMA is to set out the procedures that the Agency and ESMA intend to follow in their cooperation; it is not intended to create any additional obligations or to replace or amend existing legislation.
 The MoU was finalised in 2013 and signed by the Agency and ESMA on 18 July 2013.

 There are several references in REMIT to the cooperation between the Agency and NRAs.
-In order ensure a smooth cooperation between the Agency and NRAs under REMIT, the Agency started in 2012 to work on establishing a multilateral Memorandum of Understanding (MoU).
-The purpose of the MoU is to define the scope and practical terms of the cooperation under Articles 7 and 16 of REMIT between the Agency and NRAs, with the aim of promoting an effective, efficient and coordinated monitoring of wholesale energy markets as referred to in REMIT.
+To ensure smooth cooperation between the Agency and NRAs under REMIT, in 2012 the Agency started to work on establishing a multilateral MoU.
+The purpose of the MoU is to define the scope and practical terms of the cooperation under Articles 7 and 16 of REMIT between the Agency and NRAs, with the aim of promoting the effective, efficient and coordinated monitoring of wholesale energy markets as referred to in REMIT.
 The MoU sets out the procedures that the Agency and the NRAs intend to follow, and is not intended to create any additional obligations or to replace or amend existing legislation.
 The MoU was finalised in 2013 and signed by the Agency and 28 NRAs on 17 July 2013.

-Whilst the MoU with NRAs is a multilateral one, the MoUs with organised market places are bilateral.
+Whereas the MoU with NRAs is multilateral, the MoUs with organised market places are bilateral.
 The purpose of the MoUs with organised market places is to set out the content and procedures for the cooperation between the Agency and organised market places on issues related to market monitoring under REMIT.
 By December 2013, the Agency had signed MoUs with eight organised market places across the Union.